 The Buxton hotel sits above the Buxton pub which has a great selection of food on offer.
 The menu has simple, seasonal, British/European dishes in a gastro-pub style.
 They offer an outstanding 3-course set menu for just £22 or you can order items individually.
 They also have a large collection of beer, wine and spirits if you fancy a cheeky drink before you head out or head back to your room.
 It’s worth noting the have a happy hour daily between 4-7 pm where all apperitivos are just £8.

 The Buxton also has a sister restaurant & hotel just a 5 minute walk away called The Culpeper which is where we opted to have our lunch on a Sunday afternoon.
-At the time of writing this review, The Culpeper hotel is not open due to COVID – 19.
 In comparison to the Buxton, the Culpeper is more of a pub atmosphere rather than an intimate bistro like the Buxton.
 Depending on what atmosphere you want for your meal, they are both great options!

 - It’s quirky. it’s simple.
 It’s cosy & compact with everything you need.